5 Tips To Get Your Resume Past AI "Robots"

 Now that you know how to increase your resume’s chances of making it past AI, here are three common mistakes to avoid in the hiring process below.

-1. Incorporating images: Screening tools often struggle to scan graphics and heavily-designed resume formats, and they can distract from your content anyway.
+1. Incorporating images: Screening tools often struggle to scan graphics and heavily designed resume formats, and they can distract from your content anyway.
 Keep it simple and stick with a text-only file for your resume.

 2. Using insufficient spacing: Both hiring managers and AI tools prefer resumes that are easy to read.
 A cluttered resume makes their job a lot harder.
-Stay focused on relevance and ensure you have plenty white space for a document that’s more balanced than burdensome.
+Stay focused on relevance and ensure you have plenty of white space for a document that’s more balanced than burdensome.

 3. Over-optimizing: There’s an art to optimizing resumes for ATS and screening software.
-You want to include enough keywords to demonstrate relevance without venturing into keyword stuffing territory.
+You want to include enough keywords to demonstrate relevance without venturing into keyword-stuffing territory.
 If your resume reads like a long list of buzzwords or a carbon copy of the job posting, you need to focus more on your experience and less on jamming in relevant terms wherever you can.

-Pro tip: Aim for a 70% Teal Match Score when optimizing a resume for a job description if your resume feels too keyword heavy when fully optimized.
+Pro tip: Aim for a 70% Teal Match Score when optimizing a resume for a job description if your resume feels too keyword-heavy when fully optimized.

 Build your most robot-friendly resume with Teal